-At least 14 dead in Alabama tornado, toll expected to rise
+At least 22 dead in Alabama tornado, toll expected to rise: media

 “Those without power who rely on electric heat need to find ways to stay warm,” she added.

-Reporting by Sharon Bernstein in Sacramento, California; Editing by Bill Berkrot, Peter Cooney and Darren Schuettler
+Reporting by Sharon Bernstein in Sacramento, California; additional reporting by Rich McKay in Atlanta; Editing by Bill Berkrot, Peter Cooney and Darren Schuettler